 It is also helpful, and often therapeutic, if your partner, family and friends can follow your wishes after death.
 Meeting your wishes is part of the grieving process for them, and forms part of their separation from your life.
 This is especially important if your death should come sudden and unexpected.
 It is also a process in which you can consider their needs and perhaps integrate them into the funeral in some way.
 Having his or her names mentioned at the service might help, or perhaps someone might like to be a bearer or read a eulogy at the service.
 Once these opportunities have passed, they can never be recovered.

 Making arrangements in advance affords the ability to price the various options.
 The costs will arise in two areas.
 The first is “disbursements” – the sums you will pay to doctors (for cremation), the cemetery or crematorium and a minister.
 The second area is the “funeral” arrangements.
 If you are using an undertaker, these include the cost of collecting and handling the body, a coffin if used, visiting the person who has died, the hearse and cars, and indeed all other services.
 It is advisable to obtain some quotes as soon as you have decided what you require.
 In general, the more you use an undertaker or the more complex the funeral, the more expensive it will become.
 Conversely, funerals arranged by the family and/or members of the community with no or little commercial outside help, tend be less expensive.

 If you are considering purchasing a pre-paid funeral plan note that companies selling funeral plans can go into liquidation, and it could prove difficult to reclaim any monies paid into a scheme.

 Should you already have or are considering purchasing a funeral plan and later wish to surrender it, most often administration fees will be charged.
 To my knowledge these can range between £95.00—£150.00.
 This depends on which company underwrites your policy.
-Please check terms and conditions of the policy.
+Do check terms and conditions of the policy.
 It may prove useful to discuss funeral plans with the Funeral Planning Authority, though according to the “Money Advice Service”, the “Financial Conduct Authority doesn’t regulate funeral plans covered by insurance or trust arrangements.
 It does however stipulate rules for each method of investment, so sums paid by the customer are safeguarded and available to pay for the funeral when needed”.

-I have included some ideas for a Funeral Directive Template that can be downloaded, and it can be amended where necessary.
-If making a directive for yourself, it might be wise to keep these documents somewhere known to the person who you wish to arrange your funeral, as if kept with a Will the Will may not be read until after the funeral is over.
+If making an advanced directive, it might be wise to keep these documents somewhere known to the person who you wish to arrange your funeral, as if kept with a Will the Will may not be read until after the funeral is over.